Dr Clare Embling

 Email firstname.lastname@example.org to enquire.

-I am a lecturer in marine ecology, and programme leader for the BSc Marine Biology and Oceanography.
+I am an associate professor in marine ecology, and programme leader for the BSc Marine Biology and Oceanography.
 I teach a range of courses from statistics to biological oceanography and marine vertebrate ecology.
-My research is focused on the ecology and conservation of marine vertebrates (marine mammals, seabirds and fish), habitat modelling, bioacoustics, and human impacts on marine species (e.g. impacts of increasing noise in the sea and of marine renewable energy devices).
+My research is focused on the ecology and conservation of marine vertebrates (marine mammals, seabirds and fish), habitat modelling, bioacoustics, and human impacts on marine species (e.g. impacts of increasing noise in the sea).

 Lead the Marine Vertebrates Research Unit and member of the Marine Conservation Research Group.